 1. The International Celestial Reference System was introduced, fixing the coordinate triad with reference to very distant objects.
-Although ICRS coordinates are close to FK5 J2000 mean places, this alignment was made merely for convenience, providing a degree of continuity.
+Although ICRS coordinates are close to FK5 J2000.0 mean places, this alignment was made merely for convenience, providing a degree of continuity.
 The ICRS is completely independent of the rotation and motion of the Earth: a given star has ICRS coordinates that are essentially fixed, changing only as a consequence of the star's own motion through space.
 In addition to the ICRS itself, new barycentric (BCRS) and geocentric (GCRS) celestial reference systems were introduced, to describe the relationship between different choices of space-time coordinates.
 These different systems are intimately related to the changing apparent direction of the light ray from the star as seen by different observers.
-As can be seen from Figure 2, BCRS coordinates apply to the star position once space motion has been taken into account; the apparent direction of the star as seen by a terrestrial observer is affected by parallax, light deflection by the Sun (and planets) and aberration, the result being expressed in GCRS coordinates.
+As can be seen from Figure 2, BCRS coordinates apply to the star as seen by a terrestrial observer is affected by parallax, light deflection by the Sun (and planets) and aberration, the result being expressed in GCRS coordinates.
 In effect, ICRS, BCRS and GCRS share the same orientation, and it is only once precession-nutation is considered that axes with a different orientation arise.